brunokomel/brunokomel.github.io/content/_index.md

 # Leave the homepage title empty to use the site title
 title: ''
 date: 2022-10-24
-type: widget_page ## change this to 'landing' and it will go back to the default
+type: widgelandingt_page ## change this to 'landing' and it will go back to the default

 sections:
-  - block: hero
+  - block: about.avatar
+    id: about
+    content:
+        username: admin
+        text:
 #     demo: true # Only display this section in the Hugo Blox Builder demo site
 #     content:
 #       title: Hugo Academic Theme